elokaagu/rhood-studio-admin/ADMIN_USER_GUIDE.md

-# R/HOOD Studio - Admin User Guide
+# R/HOOD Portal - Admin User Guide

 ## 🎯 Getting Started

-Welcome to R/HOOD Studio!
+Welcome to R/HOOD Portal!
 This guide will help you navigate and use all the features of the admin dashboard effectively.

 ## 🏠 Dashboard Overview